kalindkaria/kalindkaria.github.io/content/authors/admin/_index.md

 ## About Me

 Currently, I am a Ph.D. student in the Department of Computer Science at the Indian Institute of Technology Bombay under the supervision of [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) and [Prof. Supratik Chakraborty](https://www.cse.iitb.ac.in/~supratik/).

 My research interests focus on the microarchitectural optimizations for various workloads.
 I am currently working on improving the performance of SAT (satisfiability) solvers on modern architectures.
+I like to work on projects that involve a mix of hardware and software.

 <center>

-#### <i class="fa fa-download" aria-hidden="true" style="color:#035AA6"></i> {{< "uploads/resume.pdf" "newtab" >}}Download my CV{{< >}}
+#### <a _target="blank" href="uploads/resume.pdf">📄 Download CV</a>
 </center>